GaloisInc/HaLVM/HACKING.md

 ## Wrap-up

 **Acknowledgements**: This guide is based on Adam Wick, Tim Humphries, Michael Hueschen , Mark Wotton, Adam C. Foltzer, and Arthur Clune's previous efforts in writing something up.
-Since there might be some other details that might be useful to you, here are links to them.
+Since there are some other details that might be useful to you, here are links to them.

 - https://github.com/GaloisInc/HaLVM/wiki
 - https://github.com/GaloisInc/HaLVM/wiki/Building-a-Development-Virtual-Machine
 - https://github.com/GaloisInc/HaLVM/blob/master/README.md

+And also thanks to Arnaud Bailly for testing the instructions here and giving feedbacks.

 Be a contributor
 ----